NSW: Payment Schedule NOT Served - Claimant Suspends Work

 - The claimant has received a valid payment schedule but the respondent fails to pay the scheduled amount by the due date for payment; or

 Notwithstanding anything in the contract, the claimant is not liable for any loss or expense suffered by the respondent as a consequence of a suspension of work under the Act.
-If in response to a suspension the respondent removes any work from the claimant's contract, the respondent is liable for any loss and expense suffered by the claimant as a result of the respondent's action.
-The respondent must be provided with 3 business days written notice of the claimant's intention to suspend work.
-For example, if the due date for payment is Monday and the written notice is provided on Tuesday, work may be suspended from Monday of the next week.
+If, in response to a suspension, the respondent removes any work from the claimant's contract, the respondent is liable to pay for any consequent loss and expense suffered by the claimant.

 The notice may take the form:

-Once the claimant has been paid the amount due, work must resume within 3 business days or such lesser period of more than one business day as provided by contract.
+Once the claimant has been paid the amount due, work must resume within 3 business days.

-Payment for the loss and expense can be pursued through adjudication like any other due payments.
+Payment for any loss and expense can be pursued through adjudication like any other due payments.

-Please move to the next step on the Victorian flowchart being "Claimant has 10 business days to prepare & serve Adjudication Application from Due Date for Payment".
+Please move to the next step on the NSW flowchart being "Claimant has 20 business days from Due Date for payment to prepare and serve Adjudication Notice, also known as s.17(2) notice, re no Payment Schedule".